Lockcd11/CITS3200-Team43/Week1Deliverables/ScopeofWork.md

 #### 3.3 Nonfunctional Requirements
 ##### 3.3.1 User Interface and Human Factors
->For this section, you will have to think about the interaction between the potential users and your subsystem.
-Consider the following:<br>
-What type of user will be using the system (expert, novice, etc.) ?
-Will more than one type of user be using the system?
-What sort of training will be required for each type of user?
-Is it particularly important that the system be easy to learn?
-Is it particularly important that users be protected from making errors?
-What sort of input/output devices for the human interface are available, and what are their characteristics?

 Our client has expressed a lack of deep familiarity with computer infrastructure.
 As such, we must ensure that the client facing elements of the system are simple to explain and use.<br>